 - Research agreements and partnerships in 64 countries with many faculty members actively engaged in research collaboration projects beyond our existing agreements;

 - A wide variety of support services provided by the International Student Services Office enable successful study abroad experiences for incoming and outgoing students

 - Stimulating interdisciplinary programs at Carleton include: the Bachelor of Global and International Studies, Bachelor of International Business and graduate programs by the Norman Paterson School of International Affairs (NPSIA).

-Carleton International continues to build on its solid foundation by growing Carleton’s international activities including international enrollment, visiting scholars, international research centres and international partnerships among others.
+Carleton International continues to build on its solid foundation by enhancing Carleton’s international activities including international research funding, international MOUs, international visiting scholars, international entrepreneurship, international mobility programs, international delegations, diplomatic relations and international strategic partnerships, among others.